top of page

 Q4) I just need a form signing, I know what I am doing

-We can only sign off our own work.
+We can only sign off our own work due to insurance rules

 We made the decision that to avoid causing any offence we would deny sign-offs across the board, irrespective of the fees being forfeited.